charlie2951/krv32/README.md

 ## Schematic of GOWIN Tang 9k FPGA
 ![image](https://github.com/user-attachments/assets/23155624-dbff-4b06-b6cf-676d198d0315)
+## FPGA Implementation Examples
+Go through the ***fpga*** directory to explore the compiled and implemented project in Tang9K FPGA from GOWIN.
+Note that: Tang9k uses active low reset.
+Also LED port is 6 bit.
+So there are minor changes in reset logic (!rst instead of rst) and top module (top.v).

 ## Revision Note
 Version-2 is more hardware efficient in terms of FPGA resources.
 V1.0 consumes 34% LUT, V2 takes only 14%.
 Program memory is isolated from cpu core to bring more flexibility.
 GPIO logic is also isolated and implemented at top.v file (top module).